 A successful transformational leader should be able to motivate others, set clear goals, set high standards of performance and expectations, be fair and honest to his work, appreciate his team for the work they put in, encourage the employees to look at the greater good of the company and not only their self interests and make people challenge themselves to be able to perform to the best of their potential.

-So let us understand what exactly transformational leadership is.
+What is transformational leadership? let us understand what exactly transformational leadership is for leaders.

 Transformational leadership is a style of leadership where the leader, along with his/her team, is able to identify the challenges ahead, resources available and build a long term vision for the team and is constantly engaging and involving the employees to perform to the best of their abilities and grow professionally and personally in the process.